Astro-Otter-Space/Astrobin-WebServices/README.md

 Version 2.4.0

 ## Requirements
-* PHP 7.4 min or superior (oldest version of PHP 7.3 is not supported)
+* PHP 7.4 min or superior (oldest versions of PHP 7.3 are not supported)
 * API Key and API Secret from [Astrobin](https://www.astrobin.com/api/request-key/)

 ## Introduction